 compensation directly from the salary survey's raw data.

-IEEE-USA has also released five downloadable
+IEEE-USA also offers five downloadable

-industry-specific salary reports along with the 2013
+industry-specific salary reports along with the new 2015

 IEEE-USA Salary & Benefits Report.